OpenPrinting/cups-browsed/DEVELOPING.md

 ### Variables

-Variables with a global scope are capitalized, e.g., `ThisVariable`, `ThatVariable`, `ThisStateVariable`, etc.  Globals in CUPS libraries are either part of the per-thread global values managed by the `_cupsGlobals` function or are suitably protected for concurrent access.
-Global variables should be replaced by function arguments whenever possible.
+Variables with a global scope are capitalized, e.g., `ThisVariable`, `ThatVariable`, `ThisStateVariable`, etc. Global variables should be replaced by function arguments whenever possible.

 Variables with a local scope are lowercase with underscores between words, e.g., `this_variable`, `that_variable`, etc.  Any "local global" variables